Salman8932/Salman8932/README.md

 🔭 I’m currently working on ways to improve studying techniques using GitHub

-⚡ Fun fact: Numbers lines are actually 2-dimensional 😧
+⚡ Fun fact: I like pizza 😧

 <!--